1 History

 2.4 Transportation for Treating

-As the raw natural gas produces, it travels to the nearest treatment facility to undergo several processes which separate the raw gas (sometimes called wet, sour, or feed gas to delineate the primary accompanying components) and ready it for further use.
-The treatments applied to this gas will produce a dry gas composed of 85 to 99 percent methane.
+As raw natural gas is produced, it travels to the nearest treatment facility to undergo several processes.
+These processes separate the raw gas (sometimes called wet, sour, or feed gas to delineate the primary accompanying components) and ready it for further use.
+The treatments applied to this gas will produce a dry gas composed of 85-99% methane.

 3 Treating & Processing